NguyenQuocThong2603/backend-mongodb/MongoDB.md

 * Each stage performs an operation on the input documents.
 For example, a stage can filter documents, group documents, and calculate values.
 * The documents that are output from a stage are passed to the next stage.
 * An aggregation pipeline can return results for groups of documents.
 For example, return the total, average, maximum, and minimum values.
-* Pipelines are always an array of one or more stages
-* Stages are composed of one or more aggregation operator or expressions.
-  * Expression may take a single argument or an array of arguments.
-This is expression depentdant

 #### **Aggregation Pipeline Limits:**

 * Result Size Restrictions: The `aggregate` command can either return a cursor or store the results in a collection.
 Each document in the result set is subject to the 16 megabyte BSON Document Size limit.
 If any single document exceeds the BSON Document Size limit, the aggregation produces an error.
 The limit only applies to the returned documents.
 During the pipeline processing, the documents may exceed this size.
 The `db.collection.aggregate()` method returns a cursor by default
-* Number of Stages Restrictions: MongoDB 5.0 limits the number of aggregation pipeline stages allowed in a single pipeline to 1000.
-* Memory Restrictions: Starting in MongoDB 6.0, the allowDiskUseByDefault parameter controls whether pipeline stages that require more than 100 megabytes of memory to execute write temporary files to disk by default.

-The `$search` aggregation stage is not restricted to 100 megabytes of RAM because it runs in a separate process.

 #### **Different between Aggregation and MQL**